Consistent follow-up doesn’t just retain clients

 Staying remembered earns the next call.

-Below is a short overview explaining the follow-up approach I used in my own business.
-It shows how simple, consistent client touchpoints help insurance agents stay connected so clients renew policies and refer friends and family.
+Below is a short overview explaining the follow-up approach I use in my own business.
+It shows how simple, consistent client touchpoints help businesses stay connected so customers return and refer others.

 You can simply watch the overview — no commitment required